alinex/bash-lib/doc/function/remote_bashlib.md

 - `configs` to also transfer all the configurations
 - `config/`<name>`` to load only one config
 - any other name will be interpreted as `module/`<name>`` (short form)
-TODO: add modules if the code contains `use module/name``

 ### Usage